 Taiwan probes two executives for security law breaches over China meddling claims

-TAIPEI, Nov 26 (Reuters) - Taiwan is investigating two executives at a Hong Kong-listed company on suspicion of violating the country's National Security Act, prosecutors said on Tuesday, after they were named in a report about Chinese meddling.
+TAIPEI, Nov 26 (Reuters) - Taiwan is investigating two executives at a Hong Kong-listed company on suspicion of violating the National Security Act, Taiwan's official Central News Agency said on Tuesday, after they were named in a report about Chinese meddling.

 The allegations were made by a Chinese asylum seeker in Australia, Wang Liqiang, who said he was a Chinese spy.
 China says the man is a convicted fraudster.